dwoodjr/drexel-courses/GMAP 395/GMAP 395 - Final Project - Details and Requirements.md

 ## 🎯 Project Overview

-Students will create a **polished, interactive game art piece** by focusing on **one module of their choice** from the course.
+Students will create a **polished, interactive game art piece** by focusing on **one module of their choice** from the course to do the *Additional Requirements* for.
 This final deliverable will showcase their technical and artistic skills while demonstrating mastery of the selected module.

+> [!NOTE] Requirements vs Additional Requirements
+> The "Requirements" for all four modules are *required for all projects*.
+You will choose ***one*** module to complete the "Additional Requirement" for to complete the final project.

 ---